The Untapped Power of Linguistic Diversity

 What will matter is simple:

-• What did we make easier for teachers to do?
+• What did we make easier, more efficient and effective for teachers to do?

 • What did we make possible for students to experience?